JuliaData/DataFrames.jl/docs/src/man/joins.md

 ```

 In relational database theory, this operation is generally referred to as a join.
 The columns used to determine which rows should be combined during a join are called keys.

 There are seven kinds of joins supported by the DataFrames package:

--   Inner: The output contains rows for values of the key that exist in both the first (left) and second (right) arguments to `join`.
+-   Inner: The output contains rows for values of the key that exist in both the first (left) and second (right) arguments to `innerjoin`.
--   Left: The output contains rows for values of the key that exist in the first (left) argument to `join`, whether or not that value exists in the second (right) argument.
+-   Left: The output contains rows for values of the key that exist in the first (left) argument to `leftjoin`,
+    whether or not that value exists in the second (right) argument.
--   Right: The output contains rows for values of the key that exist in the second (right) argument to `join`, whether or not that value exists in the first (left) argument.
+-   Right: The output contains rows for values of the key that exist in the second (right) argument to `rightjoin`,
+    whether or not that value exists in the first (left) argument.
--   Outer: The output contains rows for values of the key that exist in the first (left) or second (right) argument to `join`.
+-   Outer: The output contains rows for values of the key that exist in the first (left) or second (right) argument to `outerjoin`.
--   Semi: Like an inner join, but output is restricted to columns from the first (left) argument to `join`.
+-   Semi: Like an inner join, but output is restricted to columns from the first (left) argument to `semijoin`.
--   Anti: The output contains rows for values of the key that exist in the first (left) but not the second (right) argument to `join`.
+-   Anti: The output contains rows for values of the key that exist in the first (left) but not the second (right) argument to `antijoin`.
     As with semi joins, output is restricted to columns from the first (left) argument.
--   Cross: The output is the cartesian product of rows from the first (left) and second (right) arguments to `join`.
+-   Cross: The output is the cartesian product of rows from the first (left) and second (right) arguments to `crossjoin`.

 See [the Wikipedia page on SQL joins](https://en.wikipedia.org/wiki/Join_(SQL)) for more information.

-You can control the kind of join that `join` performs using the `kind` keyword argument:
+Here are examples of different kinds of join:

 ```jldoctest joins
 julia> jobs = DataFrame(ID = [20, 60], Job = ["Lawyer", "Astronaut"])